JoaDelVecchio/Data-For-Countries/README.md

 # Countries Filter App

-This is a simple React application that fetches country data from a REST API and allows users to filter the countries by name.
-The application demonstrates the use of React hooks (`useState` and `useEffect`) for managing state and side effects, as well as the usage of components and services for a clean code structure.
+The Countries Filter App fetches a list of countries from an external API and displays them.
+Users can filter the countries by typing into an input field, which dynamically updates the displayed list based on the user's input.
+This app is built with React and demonstrates the use of functional components and hooks for state management and side effects.